rahulrao0209/t-structs/README.md

 ## API Reference

-Visit the [ds-ts](https://rb.gy/c4ruz) reference documentation page for a more comprehensive coverage of the API.
+Visit the [t-structs](https://rb.gy/c4ruz) reference documentation page for a more comprehensive coverage of the API.

 ## License

-DS-TS is offered under the [MIT License](./LICENSE).
+t-structs is offered under the [MIT License](./LICENSE).

 ## Note